Ivanochko/JavaFX-example/README.md

 #### 4. Sort in the source files to perform three options:

-- по Plane, при рівності – по Speed, при рівності – по Distance,
+- by Plane, by equality - by Speed, by equality - by Distance,
-- по Speed, при рівності – по Plane, при рівності – по Distance,
+- by Speed, by equality - by Plane, by equality - by Distance,
-- по Speed, при рівності – по Distance, при рівності – по Plane.
+- by Speed, by equality - by Distance, by equality - by Plane.

 #### 5. Set the sort type from the drop-down list.
 Use the _split()_ method of the String class to convert a text string to a Strings array.
 Use _parseDouble()_ from the Double class and _parseInt()_ from the Integer class to convert text variables to numeric ones.